davidmarsland/react-labs/README.md

 ```
 ---
 ### Lab: Add State to Filterable Product Table
-* Read all of Step 3:  Identify The Minimal (but complete) Representation Of UI State
+* Read all of <a target="_ref" href="https://reactjs.org/docs/thinking-in-react.html#step-3-identify-the-minimal-but-complete-representation-of-ui-state">Step 3:  Identify The Minimal (but complete) Representation Of UI State</a>
-* Read Step 4: Identify Where Your State Should Live and modify the code as described to add state
+* Read <a target="_ref" href="https://reactjs.org/docs/thinking-in-react.html#step-4-identify-where-your-state-should-live">Step 4: Identify Where Your State Should Live</a>
+<br>and modify the code as described to add state
-* Complete Step 5: Add Inverse Data Flow
+* Complete <a target="_ref" href="https://reactjs.org/docs/thinking-in-react.html#step-5-add-inverse-data-flow">Step 5: Add Inverse Data Flow</a>
 * Optional Challenge: Create a Cart component and add selected products to the cart

 ```